How to Create a Budget and Manage Money as a Home or Online Business Owner

 Once you have your budget set up you can then create a spreadsheet or just use a notebook and start tracking your expenses each month for your personal / household and your business.
-(You can also get my income/expense worksheets for direct sellers along with 120+ other printable planning tools in my Direct Sales Success Planner System here.)

 When you are self employed and your income changes from month to month it can be really difficult to budget and control your spending.
 I have been really resistant to budgeting and really crunching the numbers because it felt restrictive to have to control my money and greedy to be thinking about how much money I needed to make too.
 It has been a big mindset shift for me and because of budgeting like this and setting up a salary for myself, I have seen my business and my income and final profit really grow.
 I now feel in control of my money rather than it controlling me which is an amazing life and business changing thing!

 One of my affirmations I have in my office says “Money does not define me, neither lack of or excess of”.
 No, it is not all about the money, it is about serving others and making a difference.
 However, you have to manage your money and a good steward with it to be able to prosper.